johnernest11/one-hr-api/README.md

 - Stick with Eloquent as much as possible, create services to abstract or remove duplicating code

 ## Note
-- All dates and timestamps are stored and compared in UTC timezone.
-Clients must convert their local dates to UTC before submitting to the API
+- The default timezone set for dates and timestamps is `Asia/Manila`.
+You can change this in `config/app.php`

 ## Authors
 - Jego Carlo Ramos (JegRamos)